 They don’t say it like that, of course, but most cards do come with books for explanations of the cards meanings; and it’s your job as the reader to feel into how they could apply to your life.
 I like to meditate while I shuffle for a few minutes, then I just choose the cards that feel right.

 Sometimes I draw however many I like, in response to my own questions; like a dialogue with the cards and my guidance.
 Other times I use traditional card spreads with just one question in mind.
-I’ve noticed that they seem to respond to my mood—and I no longer draw cards when I’m feeling fearful or upset, it just makes it worse!
+I’ve noticed that they seem to respond to my mood — and I no longer draw cards when I’m feeling fearful or upset, it just makes me feel worse!

 Tarot has become an insightful and entertaining tool for guidance and inner-exploration in my life.
 I quite fancy it, and recommend it to anyone who’s even remotely curious.
 The Rider-Waite deck is the most universal, and a great place to start.